outofcontrolmike/AdventureGUI/AdventureGUI/README.md

-# Programming Survey Form - Window's Form's
+# Character Design - Window's Form's

-The point of this program is to utilize capabilitties of the Visual Studio's Windows Form template to create a Programming Survey Form
+The point of this program is to utilize capabilitties of the Visual Studio's Windows Form template to set up a Character design page for a text based game.

 ## Example Output

 ![Sample Output](README.jpg)

 ## Analysis Steps
-Main - Create a Survey form that's realted to Programming.
+Main - Create a Character Design Form for setting up a character.
 	1)  Start with a Wireframe
 	2)  Start dragging and dropping controls based on the Window's design.
-	3)  Make sure to implement on click for submit button and checkboxes/radio buttons
+	3)  Make sure logic and functionallity work well
-	4)  Text Area needs to display what the user clicked/typed in.
+	4)  Make sure Objects are built and displayed correctly.

 ### Design